See permission changes with Access Graph Crown Jewels | Teleport

 - For self-hosted clusters, a running Access Graph node v1.24.0 or later.
 Check Access Graph page for details on how to set up Access Graph.

-Access Graph is a feature of the Teleport Policy product available to Teleport Enterprise edition customers.
+Access Graph is a feature of the Teleport Identity Security product available to Teleport Enterprise edition customers.

-After logging in to the Teleport UI, navigate to the Management tab.
-If enabled, Access Graph options can be found under the Permission Management section.
+To verify that Access Graph is set up correctly for your cluster, sign in to the Teleport Web UI, click the Policy sidebar button, and then the Browse menu item.
+Identities, resources, etc. should be listed.

 Required RBAC permissions